OpenPaymentNetwork/FerlySite/backend/Sphinx/stripe.rst

                     ``brand``
                         the brand of the source. (e.g. Visa)

-        **If unsuccessful the response body is a JSON object with one of the following attributes:**
+        **If unsuccessful, the response body is a JSON object with one of the following attributes:**
             ``invalid``
                 A string explaining why the input was invalid.
             ``error``